College of Arts and Sciences (University of Nebraska–Lincoln): Schools

-CAS is made up of four departments: Humanities, Natural and Mathematical Sciences, Social and Behavioral Sciences, and Interdisciplinary Programs.
-They combine to offer twenty-nine degree and twenty-four minor-only programs.
+The college's academic areas include the humanities, natural and mathematical sciences, social and behavioral sciences, and interdisciplinary programs.
+The college offers 28 majors and 46 minors.

-The Humanities department offers degrees in classics and religious studies, film studies, history, languages, and philosophy as well as five minor-only programs.
+The humanities include majors in classics and religious studies, film studies, history, languages, and philosophy as well as five minor-only programs.

-The Natural and Mathematical Sciences department offers degrees in actuarial science, biochemistry, biological sciences, chemistry, geology, mathematics, meteorology, microbiology, and physics as well as three minor-only programs.
+The natural and mathematical sciences include majors in actuarial science, biochemistry, biological sciences, chemistry, mathematics, microbiology, and physics.

-The Social Sciences department offers degrees in anthropology, communication studies, economics, geography, political science, psychology, and sociology as well as two minor-only programs.
+The social and behavioral sciences include majors in anthropology, communication studies, economics, geography, political science, psychology, and sociology as well as two minor-only programs and one certificate.

-The Interdisciplinary Programs department offers degrees in environmental studies, ethnic studies, global studies, and women's and gender studies as well as fourteen minor-only programs.
+The interdisciplinary programs include majors in environmental studies, ethnic studies, global studies, and women's and gender studies as well as twelve minor-only programs and one certificate.